bituann/flexisaf-backend/README.md

   3. Finally, run `git commit`.
 This command will open up an editor where you can include a message to be added to the commit.
 This message can be a short description of what canges has been made, or what has been added; and it can also be a lengthy explanation of why a change was made.
 Exit the editor to complete the commit.
 If you want to skip the editor opening up (perhaps because the commit message is very short), you can use `git commit -m '<message'`.
 Another useful hack is including the `-a` flag to the commit command (`git commit -a`).
 This allows you to skip the staging process, and add all files already tracked to the commit

 ## Reverting Commits
+To revert a git commit, we use the `git revert` command.

+`git revert <commit id>` takes the id of the commit we want to revert, then it creates a new commit which will undo only the changes associated with the commit identified.

 ## Pulling and Pushing Changes
 Pulling changes (downstream) means getting information from a repository, updating the one that's local to your machine with any available changes.
 It is done with the command `git pull <repository>`.